tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/overview.md

 ---
 # What are Virtual Machine Scale Sets?

-Azure Virtual Machine Scale Sets let you create and manage a group of load balanced virtual machines (VMs).
+Azure Virtual Machine Scale Sets let you create and manage a group of load balanced virtual machines (VM) instances.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
 Scale sets provide the following key benefits:
 - Easy to create and manage multiple VMs
 - Provides high availability and application resiliency by distributing VMs across availability zones or fault domains
 - Allows your application to automatically scale as resource demand changes